- Sometimes, Gmail blocks attachments because of certain extensions they consider harmful.

 - For other tutorials on almost everything software-related, see the Troubleshooting page.

 - Check out the full collection of articles on Email clients in the Web & Cloud Hub.

 The rise of Android as a most-used OS platform brought lots of users to Google’s native email client.
-Gmail looks great, works great, and it has a lot of things going for it.
-However, there are certain things, minutiae if you wish, which can draw negative experience from its users.
-Security measures and virus detection is something on which Google works for a long time, but disabling access to attachments without users estimation included is rather bad.
+Gmail looks great, works great, and it has a lot to look for ahead.

 How to open disabled/blocked attachments in Gmail

 - Open Gmail client in the browser.

 - Open the flagged mail and click on the menu and select Show Original.

 - Right-click on the Download Original link and choose Save as… from the menu.

 - Change the .txt extension to .eml and save it.